Thomas Bock: Early life

-Bock was born in Sutton Coldfield, Birmingham, England.
+Bock was born in Sutton Coldfield, Warwickshire, England.
 In his early years he was a chorister at Lichfield Cathedral.
 Later Bock worked as an engraver at 24 Great Charles Street Birmingham, alongside William Wyon who later became an engraver for the British Mint.
-After finishing his apprentiship he moved to London and established himself as an engraver and miniature painter.
+After finishing his apprenticeship he moved to London and established himself as an engraver and miniature painter.
 In 1817 Bock was awarded the silver medal of the Society of Arts and Commerce for an engraving of a portrait.

-In April 1823, Bock was found guilty at the Warwick Assizes of administering drugs to a young woman (his mistress, whose baby he wished to abort) and sentenced to transportation to Van Diemen's Land (now Tasmania), arriving in January 1824 aboard the Asia.
+In April 1823, Bock was found guilty at the Warwick Assizes of administering drugs to a young woman (his mistress, whose fetus he wished to abort) and sentenced to transportation to Van Diemen's Land (now Tasmania), arriving in January 1824 aboard the Asia.
 He was set to work preparing plates for banknotes, and then to official assignments making portraits of recently executed criminals and engraved the plates for 1829, 1830 and 1835 Hobart Town Almanack's published by Dr James Ross.